 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Fairy Stone's trails.

-Lake swimming - Memorial Day weekend to Labor Day only.
+Lake swimming - Saturday of Memorial Day weekend to Labor Day only.
 The swimming beach is complete with a bathhouse, concession area and beach toys.
 Times of operation may vary prior to mid-June and after mid-August depending on the availability of lifeguards, as the park uses mostly students.
 Guests may wish to call Fairy Stone prior to making reservation if swimming is important.
 Click here for park fees.
 In the summer, swimming is free for overnight guests in campsites, cabins and the lodge.
-Swimming cannot be guaranteed, however, should circumstances beyond the park's control require that swimming be closed.
-We do not give refunds for swimming to overnight guests under any circumstances.
+Circumstances beyond the park's control may require that swimming be closed.
+Refunds for swimming to overnight guests will not be given under any circumstances.

 Fishing is allowed with a valid Virginia fishing license.
 Fishing licenses are sold in the park office.
 A fishing area is accessible to visitors with physical disabilities.

 A boat launch ramp is available.
-The use of gas-powered motors is prohibited on Fairy Stone Lake, but electric trolling motors are allowed.
+Electric motors are allowed on the lake; gas-powered boats are prohibited here.
 Boats with gasoline engines can be used at the Philpott Reservoir, 20 minutes from the park.
 Rowboats, paddleboats, kayaks and canoes can be rented during the summer season.

 Boats may be rented on weekends, weather permitting, in April, May, September and October.